-The benefit provisions reflected in this valuation include the changes to the defined benefit plan instituted by the Act.
+The benefit provisions reflected in this valuation are those which were in effect on June 30, 2013.
+No changes in the benefit provisions were made since the preceding valuation.
 The benefit provisions are summarized in Appendix B.

 Assumptions and methods